-For completeness, we demonstrate how to compute the shadow norm (and hence the estimator variance) of an arbitrary fermionic observable.
-This result will be particularly useful in the context of Hamiltonian averaging (\cref{sec:hamiltonian_appendix}).
+For completeness, we provide a bound on the shadow norm (and hence the estimator variance) of an arbitrary fermionic observable.
+This result is particularly useful in the context of Hamiltonian averaging (e.g., \cref{sec:hamiltonian_appendix}).

 Any element of $ \MA{n}{\mathrm{even}} $ can be written as